gbdev/pandocs/src/Sound_Controller.md

 bits does NOT enable/disable sound.
 The flags get set when sound output is restarted by setting the Initial flag (Bit 7 in NR14-NR44), the flag remains set until the sound length has expired (if enabled).
-A volume envelopes which has decreased to zero volume will NOT cause the sound flag to go off.
+A volume envelope which has decreased to zero volume will NOT cause the sound flag to go off.

 ## Pitfalls